OWASP/www-chapter-jacksonville/index.md

 Owasp Jacksonville provides like minded professionals a meeting place to share, collaborate and interact with other IT security personel.
 Whether you are new to IT security or a well seasoned veteran, OWASP Jacksonville provides a great networking environment to apply to everyone.

 Our meetings are offered on the **2nd Monday of every month**.
 Our meetings are currently [virtual](https://training.secureideas.com/course/owasp-jax-meeting/).
-Thanks to our sponsors at [Secure Ideas](https://secureideas.com).
+Thanks to our sponsors at [New Horizons](https://www.newhorizons-jax.com/) .

 <a class='timeclass'>19:00pm - 20:30pm - [Meeting](https://www.meetup.com/OWASP-Jacksonville-Chapter/)</a>